kinggreedy/kanava14-fi/README.md

   install the tools for the development such as flask8 and pytest
 - Config development.ini
 - `pserve development.ini --reload`
 - run `./scripts/linting.sh` for linting and `./scripts/testing.sh` for testing
+- If you want to use nginx in development, follow `scripts/devbox/2-0-4-setup-nginx.sh`

 ### 3. Production - Using github action as build server to deploy

 - Add secrets to the github secret configuration